LuSrodri/LuSrodri/README.md

 - <a href="https://github.com/LuSrodri/cambio-preco">Câmbio Preço</a> is my first project using Angular.
 Here you will find the price of main currencies in Brazilian Real.
 - <a href="https://github.com/LuSrodri/fullstack-React-Spring-LuVendas">LuVendas</a> is a full-stack project that apply the languages how React.JS and Java with SpringBoot that reply a sell system.
 - In the last, here are the <a href="https://github.com/Smart-Health-Organization">Smart Health</a>, a final paper project to self-manage health to people who doesn`t have health insurance.
 Here is used React.JS with Next.JS to front-end and Nest.JS to back-end.

-### 😊 Follow me
- - -> <a href="https://lusrodri.me">See my Portfolio!
-You can find some others specials projetcs!</a>
- - -> <a href="https://www.linkedin.com/in/lucas-santos-rodrigues/">Let connect!
-Send a mensage to me in Linkedin!</a>
- - -> <a href="https://www.instagram.com/devdemais">I produce Reels about the technologies world!
-Follow me there!</a>